The Western megadrought is revealing America's 'lost national park'

 In parts of Glen Canyon, the new normal is starting to look a lot like the old.

-"The last time this span was out, Neil Armstrong hadn't walked on the moon yet," Balken says, steering a boat under one of the largest natural bridges in the world.
+"The last time this span was out, Neil Armstrong hadn't walked on the moon yet," the Glen Canyon Institute's Balken says, steering a boat under one of the largest natural bridges in the world.
 Water reflects on its red belly like a kaleidoscope as Balken putters up the narrowing canyon ahead.

 "Normally, we'd have to park the boat on the other side and hike around," he says.
 "I can't believe we're doing this."